nicklockwood/iVersion/README.txt

 IVERSION_LOCAL_VERSIONS_FILE - The file name of your local release notes plist used to tell users about new features when they first launch a new update.
 Set this value to nil if you do not want your app to display release notes for the current version.

+IVERSION_SHOW_ON_FIRST_LAUNCH - Specify whether the release notes for the current version should be shown the first time the user launches the app.
+If set to no it means that users who, for example, download version 1.1 of your app but never installed a previous version, won't be shown the new features in version 1.1.

 IVERSION_GROUP_NOTES_BY_VERSION - If your release notes files contains multiple versions, this option will group the release notes by their version number in the alert shown to the user.
 If set to NO, the release notes will be shown as a single list.

 IVERSION_NEW_IN_THIS_VERSION_TITLE - The title displayed for features in the current version (i.e. feature sin the local version plist file).